-Patients living with peripheral artery disease (PAD) must be aware of several things.
-Because of blockages or decreased blood flow to leg muscles, feet and toes, these body parts must be protected.
-Blood not only heals, but it maintains health by providing oxygen and nutrients to the skin, cells and muscles.
+Because of blockages or not enough blood flow to leg muscles, feet and toes, you need to protect these body parts.
+Blood not only heals, but it also maintains health by sending oxygen and nutrients to your skin and muscles.

-You may need to use a mirror to see the soles of your feet or have a family member assist.
+You may need to use a mirror to see the soles of your feet or have a family member help you.
 Feel all around the foot for bumps, sores or tenderness.
-Seeing a podiatrist on a regular basis may also be advised depending on how advanced the PAD is and what risk factors are present.
+You might also see a podiatrist on a regular basis depending on how advanced the PAD is and what other risk factors you have.

 PAD can also slowly rob you of your ability to be active.
 Your muscles need oxygen and blood to work, provide strength and balance.
-If blood flow is limited, so is your ability to be active.
-You may notice various symptoms of claudication, such as heaviness in your legs or intense cramping while walking a certain distance or at a particular speed.
+You may notice heaviness in your legs or cramping while walking.

 If you feel you can’t do as much as you used to or if you notice you are walking shorter distances or more slowly, you should talk to your care team.